February 06, 2019

 Federal prosecutors have intervened in plans for a safe injection site in Philadelphia, filing a civil suit against the nonprofit organization seeking to open the facility.

-The lawsuit seeks to prevent the opening of the safe injection site, U.S. Attorney William M. McSwain announced Wednesday.
+The lawsuit seeks to prevent the opening of the safe injection site, U.S. Attorney William M. McSwain announced Wednesday in a press release.

 Prosecutors from Pennsylvania and the Department of Justice in Washington filed suit against Safehouse and its executive director, Jeanette Bowles, alleging that the nonprofit's plans to open one or more so-called “consumption rooms” would violate federal law.

-The lawsuit is apparently the first of its kind in the United States, but federal authorities have threatened earlier to close down such safe injection sites.
-In August 2018, U.S. Deputy Attorney General Rod Rosenstein threatened legal action should the city move ahead with its plans.
+The lawsuit is, according to the release, the first of its kind in the United States, but federal authorities have threatened to shut down similar safe injection sites in the past. .

-In response to the city's known opioid crisis, Safehouse announced last fall its intention to open a location for drug users to inject street-purchased heroin and fentanyl under the medical supervision of its own employees.
+Safehouse announced last fall its intention to open a location for drug users to inject street-purchased heroin and fentanyl under the medical supervision of its own employees in light of the local opioid crisis, the release explains.

 In his announcement, McSwain said he is aware that community organizations play an important role in combating the opioid scourge.